 (Adds analyst comment, updates prices, adds LONDON dateline)

-* For the top stories in metals and other news, click or (Additional reporting by Mai Nguyen in Singapore; Editing by David Clarke)
+* For the top stories in metals and other news, click or (Reporting by Eric Onstad; Editing by Mark Potter)